grubylovell/gracelovell.github.io/README.md

 ### RV-12 Light Sport Aircraft Build

 At HFC, we are building the first piloted airplane at the University of Washington.
 I am part of a team of over 40 members building the plane using a kit purchased from Vans Aircraft.
-This project that will continue into 2025.
+This project will continue into 2025.

 ![RV-12 Skeleton](/assets/img/RV12.jpg)
 ### Freewing Experimental Aircraft Build